ADolbyB/sdr-beamforming/README.md

 # Pluto SDR

-This repo is a compilation of code for the ADALM-PLUTO SDR module for project research of the beamforming concept.
-Most of this code I compiled from other sources so it was all in one place to minimize search time.
+This repo is a compilation of code and resources for the ADALM-PLUTO SDR module for project research of the beamforming concept.
+The code in the `testCode` folder has been compiled from other sources as working skeleton code for the AD936x Tranceiver for testing purposes.

 <div align="center">